Audi SUVs recalled due to risk of water entering computer - NewsBreak

 DETROIT (AP) — Volkswagen’s Audi luxury brand is recalling 289,000 SUVs in the U.S. because water can get into a control computer under the back seats.

-The recall covers certain 2021 and 2022 Q5 and SQ5 Sportback models and some 2018 through 2022 Q5 and SQ5 models.Do you still buy name-brand items at the grocery store?
+The recall covers certain 2021 and 2022 Q5 and SQ5 Sportback models and some 2018 through 2022 Q5 and SQ5 models.Why nighttime tornadoes are 2.5 times more likely to be deadly

 The company says in documents posted by U.S. safety regulators that water can get to the computer through liquid spilled onto the back seat, or from a leaky body seam.

 That can cause the computer to shut down and reduce engine power, increasing the risk of a crash.
-VW says it’s not aware of any crashes or injuries.Americans quit their jobs at a record pace for the second straight month
+VW says it’s not aware of any crashes or injuries.Texas woman gets probation, jail time for killing 2 sisters in distracted-driving crash

 Comments / 0